 Clozapine is the medication of choice for those with treatment-resistant schizophrenia.
 Clozapine is also FDA approved for the reduction in suicidal behavior in schizophrenia or schizoaffective disorder and effective for treatment-resistant mood disorders.
 Despite the clinical benefits of clozapine, hesitancy to prescribe the medication is not uncommon based on perceived dangers and rigorous monitoring parameters.
 One method to overcome barriers of clozapine use includes ensuring adequate education about the medication.

-As an update to the previous toolkit in the MHC, this version contains important clozapine-related drug information such as:
+This toolkit contains important clozapine-related drug information such as:

 Authored by AAPP members Jonathan G. Leung, PharmD, BCPS, BCPP, Greg Deardorff, PharmD, BCPP, Megan Trout, PharmD, and Robin Hieber, PharmD, BCPP, this toolkit is intended to highlight both the evidence base available as well as strategies of clinical decision making used by expert clinicians.